+6 Long arithmetic

-6. Long arithmetic.
-Finally, the above approach for the definition of standard functions requires some multiple precision arithmetic with error bounds.
-There are a number of such packages available, for example [1] only to mention one.
+The above approach for the definition of standard functions requires some multiple precision arithmetic with error bounds.
+There are a number of such packages available, for example this of Aberth and Schaefer (1992), only to mention one.
 However, we choose to write a package in Matlab in order to maintain best possible portability.